Matt Freese

-Club career
+Youth career

 Born in Wayne, Pennsylvania, Freese went through the Philadelphia Union youth academy before appearing on the bench with Union reserve side, Bethlehem Steel, during the 2017 season.
-Not long after, Freese enrolled at Harvard and played college soccer for the Harvard Crimson, where his older brother Jack rowed heavyweight crew.
+Not long after, Freese enrolled at Harvard, where his older brother Jack rowed heavyweight crew, and played college soccer for the Harvard Crimson.
+At Harvard, he found success against Ivy League opponents as a freshman and sophomore.
+In 2018, he led the Ivy League with an average of 6 saves per game.

-Professional career
+Club career

 Philadelphia Union

 On December 21, 2018, it was announced that Freese would leave Harvard early and join Major League Soccer club Philadelphia Union at the beginning of their 2019 season.

 Freese made his professional debut on April 19, 2019, coming on as a 54th-minute substitute for Andre Blake in a 3–0 home win against the Montreal Impact.

 On November 8, 2020, Freese made his lone start of the 2020 season against the New England Revolution on MLS Decision Day.
 He made one save and kept a clean sheet as the Union clinched their first trophy in club history, the Supporters' Shield.